The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/leveling-guide.md

 ### Level 94

 * At this level, Sepulchre becomes stronger than Divine Might-buffed Holy Spirit, so begin prioritizing Sepulchre in Fight or Flight over Holy Spirit

+### Level 100

+* Use the new Blade of Honor when available (it becomes ready upon using Blade of Valor)